 This blog moved to self-hosted WordPress back in March (which you can read more about here) which was a huge step for me.
 Don’t get me wrong, WordPress.com is a great starting platform for blogging.
 It provides a lot of themes and customisable options, a follow system and a few built-in plugins (Jetpack, anyone?) but it got to a point where I felt a little trapped using it.

-Being a Media Production student, I learn a lot about HTML and CSS which I enjoy applying to my own personal projects outside of university.
+At university I have learned a lot about HTML and CSS through my course which I enjoy applying to my own personal projects outside of university.
 However, with WordPress.com, you can’t customise the coding of your page which towards the end of my blog there, I was so restricted.

 Therefore, one day I just went for it.
 After reading countless blogposts of other people’s experiences of moving to self-hosted WordPress I finally did it.
 I bought a pretty theme from Etsy, hosting through TSO-Host and migrated my site.
 This was extremely stressful because of my site downtime but the results are so worth it.
 I feel proud to show people my little online space.
 Yay!